xFadedxShadow/ArchInstall/README.md

 }
 ```

+- Learn more about creating a customized configuration file [here]() in the wiki

 # Tasks
 - [ ] Add support for disk partition & formatting.
 - So far disk partition and formatting is not included in this script so you will have to partition manually before you run the script.